1998–99 Tampa Bay Lightning season

 The 1998–99 Tampa Bay Lightning season was the franchise's seventh season of operation in the National Hockey League (NHL).
-For the third consecutive year, the Lighting were unable to qualify for the playoffs.
+For the third consecutive year, the Lighting were unable to qualify for the playoffs for the third year in a row for the first time since the 1992–93 season and the 1994–95 season.
 They also finished in last place for the second consecutive year as well.

 Offseason

 On the eve of the regular season opener, Mikael Renberg stepped down as team captain and was replaced by Rob Zamuner.

 Regular season

 The Lightning again finished last in scoring, with just 179 goals for.
 They also allowed the most goals of all 27 teams, with 292 goals against.

 All-Star Game

 The logo for the All-Star Game.

 The 49th National Hockey League All-Star Game took place on January 24, 1999, at the Ice Palace in Tampa Bay, Florida, home to the Tampa Bay Lightning.
 It would be Wayne Gretzky's last All-Star Game.